tidues/RanDist/README.md

 # Distance between Random Events

-This package is for symbolically and numerically calculating the arbitrary order moments, pdf, cdf and their conditional counterparts of the distance between two random events in a given graph.
+This package is mainly for symbolically and numerically calculating the arbitrary order moments, pdf, cdf and their conditional counterparts of the distance between two random events in a given graph.
 The position of an event in a network is encoded in a tuple `(e, p)`, where `e={u,v}` (assume `u < v`) is the edge where the event happens and `p` is the relative location of the event on that edge, that is the length of the segment from `u` (the vertex with small index) to the location of the event divided by the length of the edge `e`.
 Since both events are random, we use `(X, P)` and `(Y, Q)` to denote both events respectively.

+These formulas can be easily embedded in optimization models.
+If consider the pmf of `X` and `Y` as decision variables, it can be shown that all these formulas are linear functions in these variables.
+User can use the formula methods `X_coeff` and `Y_coeff` to retrieve the corresponding coefficients.

 ## Installation